lodnanova-m/bakalarka/jet-vdom-web-app/README.md

 # Oracle JET Virtual DOM Application

 This project is developed as a demonstration of the Virtual DOM architecture in Oracle JET, as outlined in the official [Oracle JET documentation](https://docs.oracle.com/en/middleware/developer-tools/jet/14/vdom/get-started-virtual-dom-architecture-oracle-jet.html#GUID-6AEB5A00-22D8-4BC1-AAB3-4134F906C1C0).
-It's part of a larger exploration into efficient rendering techniques in modern web applications.

 ## Prerequisites